Private Tours Entirely Designed Around You

 What To Do:

-- Skip weekends unless you enjoy standing in line for 90 minutes before you even enter.
+3. Skip weekends if you dislike standing in line for 90 minutes before you even enter.

 Logistics: Temmabashi Station or Osakatemmangu Station.
 Follow the crowd.
 You won't get lost.
-The Mint Bureau only opens for one week in mid April, so check dates and access requirements before you plan your trip.
+The Mint Bureau only opens for one week in mid April.
+Advance reservations are required.
+Check the official Mint Bureau website for your specific year, as dates and registration procedures change annually.

 Step-Free Access: The path is paved and mostly flat, but expect tight quarters and slow movement regardless of mobility needs.